CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: Results

 \subsection{Human Evaluation}

+In addition to automatic evaluation, we conduct point-wise human evaluation.
+300 posts are randomly sampled from the test set.
+For each response generated by each model, we ask 3 worker from AMT to give their ratings according to each metric with a 3-point scale (3/2/1 for good/fair/bad respectively).
+The average score of each metric is reported.
+Among the metrics, \textit{fluency} and \textit{coherence} focus on the response generation quality, \textit{informativeness} and \textit{effectiveness} evaluate whether the conversation is well-grounded in a recommendation scenario.
+In particular, \textit{informativeness} evaluates whether the system introduces rich movie knowledge, and \textit{effectiveness} evaluates whether the system engages users towards finding a movie of interest successfully.

-We compare five model's performance and the performance for humans on ReDial in Table \ref{tab:human_redial}.
-We adopt GPT-2 as an additional baseline that is directly fine-tuned on the training set for generation.
-We find that it serves as a very strong baseline that can outperform all the previous models, even on recommendation-related metrics, as it can look for implicit knowledge to find appropriate recommendations after fine-tuning.
-This indicates that finding the right recommendation is insufficient to satisfy the seeker under dialog settings, but the quality of natural language largely determines how well recommendations will be accepted.
-Our model, equipping the pretrained language model with policy, knowledge, and reasoning ability, further boosts GPT-2's performance to surpass human responses from the dataset.
-Among all the metrics, informativeness and effectiveness improve more significantly.
-This demonstrates that CR-Walker succeeds in maximizing the mutual benefit between recommendation and conversation.
+We present human evaluation results on ReDial in Table \ref{tab:human_redial}.
+We adopt GPT-2 as an additional baseline fine-tuned on the training set and generates response directly.
+We find that it serves as a solid baseline due to the success of PLMs in language generation and incorporating knowledge implicitly.
+Although GPT-2 cannot make actual recommendation since it does not ``select'' a movie, it outperforms all the previous baselines even on \textit{informativeness} and \textit{effectiveness}.
+This implies that finding the appropriate recommendation is insufficient to satisfy users under the conversational recommendation setting, but the quality of natural language may also determine how well recommendations will be accepted.
+CR-Walker, equipping the PLM with external knowledge and reasoning ability, further boosts GPT-2's performance by providing interpretable recommendation through utterance.
+Among all the metrics, CR-Walker improves informativeness and effectiveness more significantly.
+We observe that CR-Walker can generate utterance with more detailed attribute information to support recommendation compared to GPT-2 alone.
+This demonstrates that CR-Walker succeeds in generating engaging responses with tree-structured dialog acts beyond PLMs.